-The Post Baccalaureate Teaching Certificate program is currently open only to employees of Ashford University, University of the Rockies, and Bridgepoint Education.
+The Post Baccalaureate Teaching Certificate program is currently open only to employees of Ashford University, Zovio Inc., and Florida residents who are full-tuition grant recipients.
 It is not eligible for Title IV funding.

 - Total number of credits: 27 credits (Elementary Education Certificate) or 24 credits (Secondary Education Certificate)